2017 Community Impact Grants

 - Faith-based organizations with a religious requirement for program eligibility are not eligible.
 Social service programs provided by a church or faith-based organization are eligible.

-- Programs where funds will be used outside of TEP’s or UES’ service territories
+- Programs where funds will be used outside of TEP’s service territories

 TEP Community Impact Grants are designed to: